amsks/amsks/README.md

-# Robotics and AI Enthusiast
+# AI, Robotics and Music

 ## Table of contents :notebook:
 - [Introduction](#introduction-page_with_curl)